PMunch/data.vm/ENCODINGS.md

   includes.
 This means skipping character by character is easy.
 - Not able to store more than 32-bits, and post-2003 the official spec only requires 21-bits so it might be hard to reuse an existing encoder.
-- Self-synchronising secrifies a bit of efficiency.
+- Self-synchronising sacrifies a bit of efficiency.
 32 bits requires 6 bytes.

 Slices:
 1 byte: 0 - 127